Top 23 Digital Transformation Trends to Leverage in 2025 and 2026

 safeguarding the data with cybersecurity

-• Zero Trust AI models: Every AI tool access request is verified regardless of whether it comes from an approved or unapproved source
+• Zero Trust AI models: Every AI tool access request is verified, whether it comes from an approved or unapproved source.

-• AI-powered threat detection: Security systems use AI to detect unusual data access patterns that indicate Shadow AI usage or AI-driven attack vectors
+• AI-powered threat detection: Security systems flag unusual data access patterns that point to Shadow AI use or AI-driven attacks.

-• AI tool governance frameworks: Approved AI tool lists, usage policies, and employee training programmes that acknowledge AI adoption while channelling it through secure, monitored pathways
+• AI tool governance: Approved tool lists, clear usage policies, and employee training that channels AI adoption through secure, monitored paths.

-• Stricter data governance: Defining what data can be processed by external AI tools and what must remain within company-controlled infrastructure
+• Stricter data governance: Defining what data external AI tools can process and what stays inside company-controlled infrastructure.

 The development of business apps is now an essential part of digital transformation.
 With the need for applications at an all-time high, businesses are realizing they must develop them themselves.
 The low-code and no-code methods are helpful in this situation.